-Reports will include investment returns, an asset allocation summary, estimated annual income, bond quality, bond maturity schedule, size & style and the industry diversification of the public equity and fixed income portions of the Fund.
+Reports will include investment returns, an asset allocation summary relative to targets, and summary of fees and benchmark performance .
 The Investment Firm(S) will provide, within 30 days following the close of the quarter, the above directly to the Treasurer of the Board, the Chair of the Investment Committee and the Director of the Foundation.

 Meetings will be held at the request of The Foundation Board.